 This is a common scenario at the end of every year: your sales budget and marketing budget are based on an annual allocation and aren’t maxed out yet, so your budget for the following year is at risk.
 Leaving some of the funds untouched could cause leadership to think you didn’t need all of it.
 As a result, they might approve less budget for the year ahead.

 If you’re looking for ways to use your sales budget and marketing budget, one of the best ways is to develop a marketing plan that helps your sales team start more sales conversations so they can create more customers in the coming year.
+Additionally, integrating accounts payable automation software can streamline invoice processing and reduce administrative costs, freeing up resources for strategic initiatives.
 Continue reading to learn the best options available for spending your remaining budget.

 9 Ways to Use Your End-of-Year Sales Budget and Marketing Budget